Azx5G/Cyberdevel-rs/README.md

 ## Requirements

 - Windows 7 or later, Linux or macOS 10.15 or later
-- Rust programming language environment
+- Rust programming language environment (for compiling the application, not needed for running it from pre-compiled binaries)

-## Installation and Compilation
+## Installation and Building

+### Running the application

+- Go to the [releases page](https://github.com/Azx5G/Cyberdevel-rs/releases) and download the latest release for your operating system to run the app.

+### Building from source

 ### Installing Rust